bitlayer-org/bitlayer-org.github.io/docs/Learn/Technologies/bitvm-smart-contract.md

 The process of creating a BitVM smart contract can be summarized in three key steps:

 1. **Define the Transaction Graph:** The first step involves meticulously designing the transaction graph that embodies the desired functionality of the smart contract.
 This step requires a deep understanding of Bitcoin scripting, the specific use case being addressed, and the potential edge cases that might arise.
-2. **Pre-sign the Graph:** Once the transaction graph is finalized, it is presented to the pre-signing committee.
+2. **Pre-sign the Graph:** Once the transaction graph is finalized, it is presented to the attesting committee.
 The committee members, using their multisig authority, carefully review the graph to ensure its correctness and security.
 Once the review is complete, the committee members jointly sign the transaction graph, effectively "locking it in."
 3. **Publish the Graph:** The final step involves publishing the pre-signed transaction graph, making it accessible to all potential participants.
 This publication can be done through various means, such as distributing it through a decentralized storage network or simply making it available for download on a website.

 ## BitVM Smart Contract Safety: A Spectrum of Trust